Lost-Outpost/Telsera/GAMEPLAY.md

 ### Quest Changes

-Redoran includes [jayserpa's](https://www.nexusmods.com/skyrimspecialedition/users/5201727) quest expansions that adds immersion and several pathways to finish vanilla quests
+Redoran includes [jayserpa's](https://www.nexusmods.com/skyrimspecialedition/users/5201727) quest expansions that adds immersion and several pathways to finish vanilla quests.

-- [House of Horrors - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/57285) - Expands Molag Bal's daedric quest, giving you the option of choosing an alternative "good guy" route to finish the vanilla quest
+- [House of Horrors - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/57285) - Expands Molag Bal's daedric quest, giving you the option of choosing an alternative "good guy" route to finish the vanilla quest.

-- [Paarthurnax - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/51711) - A fully voiced, quite expanded new take on the quest Paarthurnax, giving both the Blades and Paarthurnax good reasons for their stances, and you, Redoran, the final choice
+- [Paarthurnax - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/51711) - A fully voiced, quite expanded new take on the quest Paarthurnax, giving both the Blades and Paarthurnax good reasons for their stances, and you, Redoran, the final choice.

-- [The Only Cure - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/57683) - Enhances Peryite's daedric quest, expanding the vanilla quest with new conversations, scenes and paths to complete the quest with or without cavorting with daedra
+- [The Only Cure - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/57683) - Enhances Peryite's daedric quest, expanding the vanilla quest with new conversations, scenes and paths to complete the quest with or without cavorting with daedra.

-- [College of Winterhold - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/66666) - Expands the college quest by ensuring that you actually learn some magic lessons before jumping into the college main questline
+- [College of Winterhold - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/66666) - Expands the college quest by ensuring that you actually learn some magic lessons before jumping into the college main questline.

-- [Nilheim - Misc Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/53792) - Fixes some issues and gives more options for how to deal with the Nilhelm quest
+- [Nilheim - Misc Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/53792) - Fixes some issues and gives more options for how to deal with the Nilhelm quest.

 - [Caught Red Handed - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/65708)

-- [The Whispering Door - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/76606) - Expands on Mephala's daedric quest, expanding the vanilla quest with new conversations, scenes and paths to complete the quest with or without cavorting with daedra
+- [The Whispering Door - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/76606) - Expands on Mephala's daedric quest, expanding the vanilla quest with new conversations, scenes and paths to complete the quest with or without cavorting with daedra.

-- [Innocence Lost - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/80974) - Expands on the Dark Brotherhood entry quest by giving new options to deal with Grelod
+- [Innocence Lost - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/80974) - Expands on the Dark Brotherhood entry quest by giving new options to deal with Grelod.

 There are also several mods that aim to improve upon the CC quest content